mithileshgau/DevDoc-AI/README.md

 ## Limitations

 - Requires an active API key for the Gemini API.
-- Limited to the programming languages defined in `language_patterns.py`.
 - Large files may take longer to process due to chunking and API response times.